Mizzou football starts fast, finishes strong in win at No. 25 South Carolina

 His night wasn’t over.
 Mevis opened the fourth quarter with a 32-yarder but doinked it off the left upright

-South Carolina specializes with special teams but didn’t have any game-changing impact plays that tilted momentum in its favor.
-The Gamecocks' only long return was called back on a holding penalty.
+South Carolina specializes with special teams but didn’t have any game-changing impact plays that titled momentum in its favor.
+The Gamecocks only long return was called back on a holding penalty.